rispoli-lab/Deep-Learning-Breast-FGT/README.md

 --------------
-## 2. Traing model
+## 2. Training model
 --------------
 TrainingLoop.py can be used to tain model with training data.
+### load training data, validating data and testing data
-User only need to enter the directories path in the begining lines of the script To use differenct depth of U-net model, just change line 7 of TrainingLoop.py.
+User only need to enter the directories path in the begining lines of the script.
+"TrainImgDir" is the folder storing the MRI images for training.
+"Train_class1Dir" is the folder storing the binary mask images for class 1.
+Here they are the FGT mask images.
+"Train_class2Dir" is the folder storing the binary mask images for class 2.
+Here they are the whole breast mask images.
+"EvalImgDir" is the folder storing the MRI images for validating.
+"Eval_class1Dir" is the folder storing the binary mask images for class 1 for validating.
+"Eval_class2Dir" is the folder storing the binary mask images for class 2 for validating.
+"TestImgDir" is the folder storing the testing MRI images.
+"Test_class1Dir" is the folder storing the binary mask images for class 1 for testing.
+"Test_calss2Dir" is the folder storing the binary mask images for class 2 for testing.
+### enter folder to save prediction images
+"Pred_Test_class1Dir" is the folder where the prediciton of class 1 mask images will be saved.
+"Pred_Test_class2Dir" is the folder where the prediction of class 2 mask images will be saved. when the testing process is finished, user can compare the predicted mask images in "Pred_Test_class1Dir" and "Pred_Test_class2Dir" with the groud truth maks images in
+"Test_class1Dir" and "Test_calss2Dir".

+### select U-net model
+To use differenct depth of U-net model, just change line 7 of TrainingLoop.py.
 For example, "from unet_d3 import UNet" is to use the Depth 3 U-net model. unet_d4.py is depth 4 U-net model, unet_d5.py is depth 5 U-net model.

 --------------
-## 3. Validate model
+## 3. Validating model
 --------------
-The directory path of the validation dataset can be entered by the user at the biginning part of TrainingLoop.py.
-The model at every epoch is validate, the model with the best loss from validation is return to the testing model.
+The directories path of the validation dataset can be entered by the user at the biginning part of TrainingLoop.py.
+The model at every epoch is validated, the model with the best loss from the validation is returned to for testing model.

 --------------
 ## 4. Testing model